deb599/RSS-AI-RAG-Automation-n8n-Workflow/README.md

 * Multi-Agent Tool Integration: Leverages multi-agent orchestration for adaptive problem solving and dynamic content curation.

 # How It Works
+* Trigger: The workflow starts by user entering inputs on the no. of days of RSS feed to fetch and link to Google sheets as per template

-* Trigger and Fetch: The workflow starts by polling configured RSS feeds to fetch new content items.
+* Fetch: Go through configured RSS feeds to fetch new content items.

 * Filtering and Classification: Filters out low-risk or irrelevant content, classifies key information, and summarizes text for quick insight.